Elizabeth Park

 Elizabeth Park faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

 The area's university qualification rate is 8.8%, significantly lower than Australia's average of 30.4%.
 This disparity presents both a challenge and an opportunity for targeted educational initiatives.
 Bachelor degrees are the most prevalent at 6.6%, followed by postgraduate qualifications (1.2%) and graduate diplomas (1.0%).
-Vocational credentials are prominent, with 35.2% of residents aged 15+ holding them - advanced diplomas at 7.0% and certificates at 28.2%.
+Vocational credentials are also prominent, with 35.2% of residents aged 15+ holding such qualifications - advanced diplomas account for 7.0% while certificates make up 28.2%.

-Educational participation is high, with 32.1% currently enrolled in formal education.
+Educational participation is high, with 32.1% of residents currently enrolled in formal education.
 This includes 14.8% in primary education, 7.3% in secondary education, and 3.0% pursuing tertiary education.

 Frequently Asked Questions - Education